Last Updated: January 6, 2025

 Before starting the first exercise, let’s review what is critical in Microsoft Project.

 The obvious is that any task on the critical path is critical.
-In the figure below, in Project Options, you can define what task qualifies for the critical path.
+In the figure below, you can define what task qualifies for the critical path in Project Options.

 Figure 7.3 Defining Total Slack in Project Options.

-In the figure below, in the What is Critical.mpp file, zero Total Slack is Critical.
-Task backgrounds are highlighted (the Critical highlight does not pick up Critical Milestones), and the taskbars for Critical task are red.
+The What is Critical.mpp file shows zero Total Slack as Critical in the figure below.
+Task backgrounds are highlighted (the Critical highlight does not include Critical Milestones), and the Critical taskbars are red.

 Figure 7.4 Zero Total Slack marks a task as Critical.

-However, in Microsoft Project, other tasks can classified as Critical when they meet other criterial other than having a specified amount of Total Slack.
+However, in Microsoft Project, other tasks can classified as Critical when they meet criteria other than having a specified amount of Total Slack.

 For example, In the same project shown, the duration of Task 1 was changed from 3 days to 5 days, pushing out everything on the critical path.